 Saxon didn’t work for us.
 In fact, it didn’t work in dramatic ways.
 We had multiple reasons for beginning homeschooling, but among the academic reasons was that the math taught at school was a poor fit and created a lot of stress and little math learning.
 Continue reading »

-In Instead of Curriculum: Math Games, I described some of the games I played with my sons to help them learn and practice their multiplication facts.
-Today, I’ll tell about some of the hands-on tools homeschoolers use to help their kids make sense of the basic concept of multiplication as well as related multiplication facts.
+Here are some of the hands-on tools homeschoolers use to help their kids make sense of the basic concept of multiplication as well as related multiplication facts.
+Give them a try!
 Continue reading »

 You can drill and kill the times tables to help your kids learn multiplication facts – or you can play math games with them.
 Here are some of the math games that helped our sons practice multiplication painlessly.
 Continue reading »